-The two-mile Middletown Trailside Nature Preserve is not just a nature trail, but is also an art sculpture trail with dozens of unique and interesting sculptures dotting the path.
+The Middletown Trailside Nature Preserve is not just a nature trail, but is also an art sculpture trail with dozens of unique and interesting sculptures dotting the path.
 The trail itself is dog fur-iendly as long as you use a leash, and your pooch will enjoy looking at the sculptures as much as you will.
 The trailhead is located at the park on Dry Creek Cutoff in Middletown, California.
 From an iron butterfly made with discarded scrap metal to a huge pair of snakes made from old drain pipes and palm bark, the talented and imaginative artists bring the park alive.

 Along the path, you and your little fur baby may see some real snakes, as well as squirrels, rabbits, deer, and other wildlife and that will be even more exciting for Fido.
 However, don’t let your dog harass the local wildlife.
 Although the park and the trail were damaged by fire in one of the recent wildfires, the park has been reopened for a while and is said to be coming along nicely.
 Many say that it has already started turning green again and the sculptures that were not damaged are still standing.